comses/model-packages/boltzmann/config/reprozip/README.md

 ## Instructions

 Use the `Makefile` in the root of the project.
-Run `make reprozip-headless` to drop into an interactive shell with reprounzip installed and an experiment file available at `experiments/experiment.rpz`.
-For more detailed instructions, read the manual at [reprozip](https://docs.reprozip.org/en/1.0.x/unpacking.html) website for unpacking and exploring an experiment file.
+Run `make reprozip-headless` to generate an `experiment.rpz` file in the results folder.
 You'll want to unpack the experiment first:

 ```